imtiffanyyu/TY-read-multiple-files-in-node/README.md

-# Read multiple files in node.js
+# Exercise: Read multiple files in node.js

 This is a simple demo that reads json files from a folder and prints the json objects to the console.